theodore-norvell/cogent/README.md

 Transitions come in three flavours

 * Strawberry: From a initial pseudo state to a state with the same parent.
-These transitions must not be labelled.
 * Vanilla: From a state (simple or composite) to another state or to a choice pseudostate.
 * Chocolate: From a choice psuedostate to another choice psuedostate.